Office managers are responsible for organising all of the administrative activities that facilitate the smooth running of an office.

 using a range of office software, including email, spreadsheets and databases;

 developing and implementing new administrative systems, such as record management;

 organising the office layout and maintaining supplies of stationery and equipment;

 maintaining the condition of the office and arranging for necessary repairs;

-organising and chairing meetings with your staff - in lower paid roles this may include typing the agenda and taking minutes, but senior managers usually have an administrative assistant to do this;
+organising and chairing meetings with staff - in lower paid roles this may include typing the agenda and taking minutes, but senior managers usually have an administrative assistant to do this;

 overseeing the recruitment of new staff, sometimes including training and induction;